Blog

 What’s your Bluefield strategy?

 Keith Hays is Vice President and co-founder of Bluefield Research, a market research and insight firm focused exclusively on supporting companies addressing opportunities in water.
-Bluefield has an upcoming report on Smart Water in Europe, as well as individual reports on Smart MetersLeakage Management, and Energy Efficiency in Europe.
+Bluefield has a report on Smart Water in Europe, as well as individual reports on Smart MetersLeakage Management, and Energy Efficiency in Europe.